hex7c0/mongodb-backup-cli/README.md

-  -o, --out [STRING]       Specifies the directory where saves the output  (Default is dump/) -t, --tar STRING         Pack files into a .tar file -c, --collections STRING Specifies a collection to backup -q, --query STRING       Query that optionally limits the documents included -v, --version            Display the current version -h, --help               Display help and usage details
+  -o, --out [STRING]       Specifies the directory where saves the output  (Default is dump/) -t, --tar STRING         Pack files into a .tar file -c, --collections STRING Specifies a collection to backup -q, --query STRING       Query that optionally limits the documents included -m, --metadata           Save metadata of collections as Index, ecc -v, --version            Display the current version -h, --help               Display help and usage details
 ```